Las Casas Filipinas de Acuzar

 Las Casas Filipinas de Acuzar (Spanish for "Acuzar's Philippine Houses") is a beach resort, hotel, convention center and heritage destination in Bagac, Bataan, Philippines.

 The complex is known for transplanting heritage houses from elsewhere, a contentious heritage conservation practice.
-Conservationist argue that the house should have been restored on site while proponents of Las Casas argues that they are preserving structures which would otherwise been neglected in their original location.
+Conservationists argue that the house should have been restored on site while proponents of Las Casas argue that they are preserving structures which would have been neglected in their original locations.

 History

 Jose Acuzar, the owner of New San Jose Builders, Inc., started to rebuild Spanish colonial-era mansions in Bagac in 2003.
 In March 2010, the area was opened to the public as Las Casas Filipinas de Acuzar, although the area was already being used as taping location of the GMA Network series Zorro ten months earlier, in March 2009.
 It was placed under the management of Genesis Hotels and Resorts Corporation.

 Las Casas Filipinas temporarily closed in early 2020 due to community quarantine measures imposed in response to the COVID-19 pandemic, but reopened in July 2020.

 In November 2021, it was named the "Best Historic Hotel in Asia and the Pacific" by the Historic Hotels of America, which cited it as one of the hotels that "best celebrate its history in the guest experience and provide exceptional customer hospitality and service."

 Aside from Zorro, it was also used as a filming location of Goyo: Ang Batang Heneral, Heneral Luna, Maria Clara at Ibarra, FPJ's Ang Probinsyano, Widow's War and the upcoming movie The Last Resort.